mrexclamationmark/GNU-Linux-Configuration/etc/udev/rules.d/README.md

 **Tweaks:**

-CFS tweaks: Tuned to balance between latency and throughput and reduce scheduling overhead.
+CFS tweaks: Tuned to balance between latency and throughput and reduce CFS overhead.

 BFQ tweaks: Tuned for low latency.